 She is passionate about the mission of the school and grateful to be a part of the TPCA team.

-This is Mr. Wright’s second year at TPCA .
+This is Mr. Wright’s third year at TPCA .
 He came to us after two coaching stints at Skyline High School as the head basketball coach for the 2015/16 season.
 He immediately felt right at home.
 Cameron is now the Athletics and Activities Coordinator as well as a middle school PE teacher.

 Coach Cameron is looking forward to building the athletic program and creating an atmosphere of school pride around that program.
 He wants the whole district to know that we have great kids at TPCA .
 Go Timberwolves!